CSE142/sp21-CSE142L-final-starter/README2.md

 5. Clarified several of the questions.
 6. Update to `Makefile` to make regressions work properly.
 7. Fixed typo on P6 about which problems to look at.
+8. Added note about running `make cnn.exe` to build the executable to generate Moneta traces.

 ## New Command `--run-by-proxy`